ostanton/TailsEngine/README.md

 I mainly use MSVC and GCC to compile this project.
 MSVC because my main machine is running Windows, and GCC because the laptop I use to also work on this project is running Linux.
 Both compilers compile this project just fine.

-I have tested with Clang, but it does not compile unfortunately.
-I am unsure why specifically, but it was unfortunate enough for me to just ignore Clang support (for now, maybe).
+I have tested with Clang, but it does not compile due to an issue with the standard library (I think).
+It would be nice if there was information online about it!

 ## Integration